 28 Apr How To Make A Job Offer To Land Your Dream Employee

-While our main focus is freelancers, we do often get asked and participate in the negotiation of full time roles and aqua-hires.
+At 10x Ascend, we often get asked and participate in the negotiation of full time roles and aqua-hires.
 Based on these transactions, we have really learned what moves the needle for candidates in regards to the job offer they accept and it is usually not for the reasons you would think.

 One of the most important functions for senior executives and founders is the ability to build the right team.
 We are finding that a shortage of amazing talent continues to grow while the demand for this talent does as well.
 Given this extremely competitive landscape for your dream employee, it is crucial that you make a compelling case for why someone should join your team from the get-go.